kn1g/posts/_posts/2019-06-04-General_Introduction_and_Uniswap.md

 *A market without an orderbook.
 How does the CPMMM work?*

 I will summarize the Constant Product Market Maker Model briefly.
 For further information, please refer to the provided links at the end of the article TODO FOOTNOTE.
 In [Uniswap](https://uniswap.io/) there is no order book.
 The CPMMM always provide liquidity.
 The price is a function depending on supply and demand.
-Given a pair of assets $$Asset_A$$ and $Asset_B$ e.g. DAI and ETH.
+Given a pair of assets $$Asset_A$$ and $$Asset_B$$ e.g. DAI and ETH.
 The function is:

 $$supplyAsset_A*supplyAsset_B=C$$

-The $supplyAsset_A$ is the amount of Asset A currently available on the exchange and the same applies to Asset B.
+The $$supplyAsset_A$$ is the amount of Asset A currently available on the exchange and the same applies to Asset B.

 The product is some value $$ C $$.